yhchung/GettingandCleaningData-Project/README.md

 1. Download and unzip the data file above.
 2. Place the files at ./data directory.
 3. Run the R script.
-4. ./data/combined.csv file will be produced for combinded both train and test set data only with the mean and standard deviation for each measurement.
-It also has descriptive activity names as labels
+4. ./data/combined.csv file will be produced.
+	* It is data set combinded both train and test set data only with the mean and standard deviation for each measurement.
+	* It also has descriptive activity names as labels
 5. ./data/average.txt file will be produced.
-It is a tidy data set with the average of each variable for each activity and each subject.
+	* It is a tidy data set with the average of each variable for each activity and each subject.